The Drink To Order When You’re Not Drinking

 With the launch of their third flavour Grove 42, called a celebration of the orange – a citrus blend of bitter orange, mandarin, blood orange, lemongrass, ginger & lemon – the new spirit is offering a much-welcomed option for non-drinkers.

-Since launch in late 2015, Seedlip has been championed by some of the most celebrated bartenders and Michelin-starred chefs around the globe and today is served in over 16 international cities.
+Since its launch in late 2015, Seedlip has been championed by some of the most celebrated bartenders and Michelin-starred chefs around the globe and today is served in over 16 international cities.
 You’ll currently find it in over 50 Hatted restaurants in Australia including the likes of The Fat Duck, Blue Hill Stone Barns, Attica, Igni and The French Laundry.

 “Starting Seedlip was the perfect opportunity to unite my mother’s 300-year farming heritage and my father’s design expertise to solve the dilemma of what to drink when you’re not drinking,” says Branson. “[I wanted to] rid the world of poor, fruity and sweet mocktails.